JuliaData/DataFramesMeta.jl/README.md

 @transform(df, newCol = cos.(:x), anotherCol = :x.^2 + 3*:x .+ 4)
 ```

+!!! note

+    Versions of DataFrames.jl `.0.19` and above support the operators `Between`, `All`,
+    and `Not` when selecting and transforming columns.
+DataFramesMeta does not currently
+    support this syntax.

 ## `@byrow!`

 Act on a DataFrame row-by-row.
 Includes support for control flow and `begin end` blocks.
 Since the "environment" induced by `@byrow! df` is implicitly a single row of `df`, one uses regular operators and comparisons instead of their elementwise counterparts as in `@with`.